nsmeltz/World_Weather_Analysis/ProjectPlan.md

         - Cloudiness
         - Wind speed

-  ## Exploratory Analysis with Visualization
+  ## B. Exploratory Analysis with Visualization

     1. Create scatter plots of the weather data for the following comparisons:
         - Latitude versus temperature